 A hazards analysis team may be discussing "High Pressure in Vessel V-101" (the second standard example in Process Risk and Reliability Management).
 The causes of high pressure could include external fire, blocked-in discharge pump, and chemical reaction.
 The consequences and likelihoods of each for each of these causes can be assessed and a risk ranking provided for them.
 No other factors are considered.

 But the reality is that there are almost always other factors to consider.
-Catastrophic events rarely have just one cause, and there are often multiple safeguards to control the event once it has started.
+Catastrophic events rarely have just one cause, and there are often multiple safeguards to control the event once it is in progress.

 At the very least the normal instrumentation supplemented by the attention of the operating personnel will make these events at least triple contingency.
 In Fault Tree terms:

-- IF the discharge pump is blocked in (the initiating event)
+- IF the pump discharge pressure rises because the pump is blocked in (the initiating event)